AshmitaChowdhury92/Basic_Python/README.md

 that we are going to need this loop, in this case we just create the loop and pass it to next block so that code doesn't show error.

+### LIST:
+List is a datatype where we can store multiple things.

+Array vs list?
+1. array is homogenous.
+List contains different datatypes.
+2. array is much faster than list.
+3. in array data are stored in sequential memory location. but in list this is not the case.
+4. lists are more programmer friendly.